sleepingkiwi/wordpress-docker/readme.md

 # 127.0.0.1 db.example-site.local
 ```

-Now you also need to add your local URL under VIRTUAL_HOST: for the WordPress and database images.
-Replace `example-site.local` in both places with the name you just added to /etc/hosts
+Now you also need to add your local URL under VIRTUAL_HOST: for the WordPress and database images .
+Replace `example-site.local` in both places (in `docker-compose.yml`) with the name you just added to /etc/hosts

 Now if you run docker-compose up (and the proxy is running) you should be able to access your image (when it's running) on `http://example-site.local` and phpmyadmin for the database at `http://db.example-site.local`

 ### Set up an ssl cert for that local domain

-> If this is the first time setting up a cert:
+> 👋 If this is the first time setting up a cert:

 #### Set up a local Cerificate Authority (CA)